Skip to Content

 Other Unique Outdoor Activities

 There are a variety of less common outdoor activities in Ontario for you to try during the winter.
-If you’re looking for an adrenaline rush, try ziplining over the frozen Elora Gorge.
-Or go fat biking along a snowy trail in Northern Ontario to explore the forests in a terrific new way.
+If you’re looking for an adrenaline rush, try ziplining over the frozen Elora Gorge or go fat biking along a snowy trail in Northern Ontario to explore the forests in a terrific new way.

 If you prefer a slower-paced activity, try your hand at ice fishing.
 Many heated huts are set up for this sport along Ontario’s lakes.
 A great choice is Scugog Lake in the quaint town of Port Perry.

 Wrap up warm and head out one night to see a beautiful Northern Lights display.
 Ontario has special dark-sky preserves where you can see the dancing lights at their best.
 A great place to go is the town of Erinsville in the Stone Mills Township of Lennox & Addington County.
-The Sheffield Conservation Area, a Dark Sky Viewing Area (DSVA) will take your breath away!
+The Sheffield Conservation Area, a Dark Sky Viewing Area (DSVA), will take your breath away!

 Dog Sledding & Horseback Riding